 Expert Tips for How to Build a Deck

-Avoid headaches, save time, and build a rock-solid deck.
+Avoid headaches, save time and build a rock-solid deck.

 Simple notched stair jacks are fine for interior stairs.
 They get nailed to wall studs for stability and are hidden once the house is finished.
 Not so with deck stairs.
-Naked, notched treated-wood stair jacks are unattractive and wobbly, and because there isn’t much meat to attach posts or pickets to, you’ll have wobbly handrails, too.
+Naked, notched treated-wood stair jacks are unattractive and wobbly.
+And because there isn’t much meat to attach posts or pickets to, you’ll have wobbly handrails, too.

-Seam a deck
+Seam a Deck

 The traditional way most builders go about building a deck is to randomly stagger joints.
 The result is that end-to-end deck boards share the 1-1/2-in. thickness of each joist.
 That can cause problems, especially with wood decks.
-With only 3/4 in. of nailing surface, fasteners will cause ends to split, and since the board ends have to be tight, untreated wood will rot.
+With only 3/4-in. of nailing surface, fasteners will cause ends to split.
+And since the board ends have to be tight, untreated wood will rot.

-I use a faster, more material-efficient method I call seaming.
+We use a faster, more material-efficient method we call seaming.
 It’s simply strategically placing a seam (or seams, on bigger decks) and using the same length boards for each section.
 Each seam is a sandwich made of an elevated vertical decking board with joists on both sides.

 Close-up of deck seam.
 All deck board joints fall at the seam.

-Home improvement books and TV shows always recommend laying out deck footings with batter boards and string.
-But I gave that up years ago.
+Home improvement books and TV shows always recommend laying out deck footings with batter boards and string, but I gave that up years ago.
 It’s faster and easier to build a layout frame from deck boards or joists.
 And unlike string, a frame gives you a solid guide to mark footing holes and align post bases.

 There are so many reasons not to snug decks right under door thresholds.
 The screen and sliding door tracks on patio doors get full of debris.
 Storm doors have to bulldoze their way through leaves in the fall.
 And those leaves will get blown or kicked into the house every time the door opens.
 Splashing water rots out wood casing and jamb trim.
 And last but not least, water will inevitably work its way under any threshold and rot out the subfloor and then the framing.

-Check the end grain on 4x4s.
+Check the End Grain on 4x4s.

 When buying 4x4s, don’t just sight them for straightness; always look at the ends.
 Try to avoid 4x4s that include the center of the tree, especially anywhere near the center of the 4×4.
 Those can twist into airplane propellers in no time.
-This is particularly true of 8-footers because those are often the leftovers from “peeling logs,” the outer layers of which have been shaved off to make plywood veneer.
+This is particularly true of eight-footers because those are often the leftovers from “peeling logs,” the outer layers of which have been shaved off to make plywood veneer.